 - The income derived from salt produced by flooding any portion of the agricultural land with seawater.

 - Royalty income from mines.

 - Income from butter and cheese making.

-> - Receipts from TV serial shooting in farm house.
+- Receipts from a television serial shooting in a farmhouse.

->

-> Although agricultural income is fully exempt from tax, the Finance Act, 1973, introduced a scheme whereby agricultural income is included with non-agricultural income in the case of non-corporate assessees who are liable to pay tax at specified slab rates.
+Although agricultural income is fully exempt from tax, the Finance Act, 1973, introduced a scheme whereby agricultural income is included with non-agricultural income in the case of non-corporate assessees who are liable to pay tax at specified slab rates.
 The process for income tax computation for such assesses is as follows:

 - Income tax is first calculated on the net agricultural income plus the assessee’s total income from non-agricultural sources.

 - Income tax is then calculated on the basic exemption slab increased by the assessee’s net agricultural income.

 - The difference between (a) and (b) is the amount of tax payable by the assessee.
 This process of computation is, however, followed only if the assessee’s non-agricultural income is in excess of the basic exemption slab.